Alan Paton: Later career

 Paton volunteered for military service with the British Commonwealth forces during World War II, but was refused by the South African authorities.
 After the war he took a journey, at his own expense, to tour correctional facilities across the world.
 He toured Scandinavia, Britain, continental Europe, Canada, and the United States.
 During his time in Norway, he began work on his seminal novel Cry, the Beloved Country, which he completed over the course of his journey, finishing it on Christmas Eve in San Francisco in 1946.
 There, he met Aubrey and Marigold Burns, who read his manuscript and found a publisher: the editor Maxwell Perkins, noted for editing novels of Ernest Hemingway and Thomas Wolfe, guided Paton's first novel through publication with Scribner's.

-Paton published numerous books in the 1950s and became wealthy from their sales.
+In 1953, Paton published the novel Too Late the Phalarope.

 On 11 January 2018, a Google Doodle honored the author on what would have been his 115th birthday.

 Opposition to apartheid

 In 1948, four months after the publication of Cry, the Beloved Country, the right-wing National Party was elected to power in South Africa.
 Black South Africans did not receive the vote until 1994 so were unable to oppose this directly.
 The legislature soon passed laws to formally establish apartheid, a system of racial segregation.

 Paton, together with Margaret Ballinger, Edgar Brookes, and Leo Marquard, formed the Liberal Association in early 1953.
-On 9 May 1953, it became the Liberal Party of South Africa, with Paton as a founding co-president, which fought against the apartheid laws introduced by the National Party government.
+On 9 May 1953, it became the Liberal Party of South Africa, with Paton as a founding vice-president, which fought against the apartheid laws introduced by the National Party government.
 Alan and his wife Dorrie at times sought shelter from the police, at the safe house of Colin Webb.

-Paton served as President of the LPSA until the government forced its dissolution in the late 1960s, officially because its membership comprised both Blacks and Whites.
+Paton served as President of the LPSA until the government forced its dissolution in 1968 with the Prohibition of Political Interference Act which forbade political collaboration between different racial groups.
 Paton was a friend of Bernard Friedman, founder of the Progressive Party.
 Paton's writer colleague Laurens van der Post, who had moved to England in the 1930s, helped the party in many ways.
 The South African Secret Police were aware that van der Post was providing money to Paton and the LPSA, but they could not stop it by legal procedures.

 Paton advocated peaceful opposition to apartheid, as did many others in the party.
-Yet, some LPSA members took a more violent stance.
+Yet, some LPSA members took a more violent stance − the African Resistance Movement (ARM).
 Consequently some stigma attached to the party, not just within South Africa, but also outside the country.
 The South African government confiscated Paton's passport when he returned from New York City in 1960, where he had been presented with the annual Freedom Award.
 His passport was not returned to him for ten years, making it impossible for him to travel to speak to other countries.

 Paton retired to Botha's Hill, where he resided until his death.
-He is honored at the Hall of Freedom of the Liberal International organisation.
+He is honored at the Hall of Freedom of the Liberal International organization.